Long-term Ecological Reflections Program: Arts, Humanities, and Science in Alliance

 Here’s how you can participate:

-The Forest Log is an online collection of works created as part of the Long-term Ecological Reflections program at the Andrews Forest; to date, it holds the work from the first fourteen years of the planned two hundred year record.
+The Forest Log is an online collection of works created as part of the Long-term Ecological Reflections program at the Andrews Forest; to date, it holds the work from the first sixteen years of the planned two hundred year record.
+The book, Forest Under Story: Creative Inquiry in an Old Growth Forest (University of Washington Press, 2016) is a selection of works from the Forest Log edited by Nathaniel Brodie, Charles Goodrich, and Frederick J. Swanson.

 The Andrews Forest LTEReflections program supports a national network that links similar programs, supporting arts and humanities work at dozens of LTER sites and biological field stations.
 Work includes contributing to workshops and symposia at national meetings, collaborating on inter-site projects, and providing research data about programs and motivations for this Arts-Science work.
 The network’s website is http://www.ecologicalreflections.com/.